sistemaon/pinescript/indicators/README.md

 ### Inverted Hammer

 The Inverted Hammer pattern is a bullish reversal pattern that signals a potential change in trend.
-This pattern is identified by a small real body near the top of the price range and a long lower shadow that is at least twice the size of the real body.
+This pattern is identified by a small real body near the bottom of the price range and a long lower shadow that is at least twice the size of the real body.
 Additionally, there should be little or no upper shadow.

 File Script: [Inverted Hammer Candlestick Pattern](shooting_star_inverted_hammer.pine)